-Wandering livestock and wildlife can pose problems for residents within the City of Canning.
+Wandering livestock and wildlife can pose problems for residents and road users within the City of Canning.

 Owners of livestock wandering onto public land, roadways or other private property without consent may be liable for any damages or injuries caused.
-If rangers impound your livestock, you will be liable for poundage fees.
-Penalties may also apply.
+If rangers impound your livestock, you will be liable for impounding fees and penalties may also apply.
+Please report any straying livestock to the City on 1300 422 664.

 Dealing with snakes